postsharp/Metalama.Documentation/content/conceptual/implementation/aspect-composition.md

 ## 1. Strong ordering of aspects and advice

 Aspects are "things" that receive a code model as input, and provide outputs such as advice, diagnostics, validators, and child aspects.
-The only relevant output for this discussion is *advice* because other outputs do not modify the code.
+The only relevant output for this discussion is the _advice_ because other outputs do not modify the code.
 Most aspects have a single layer of advice, but it is possible to define multiple layers.

 To make the order of execution of aspects and advice consistent, Metalama uses two ordering criteria.